Dataverse utilities

 Installation

-Any installation will require the use of the command line/command prompt.
+Any installation will require the use of the command line/command prompt (see above).

 There is also a server specific version if you need to use the dv_facet_date utility.
 This can only be run on a server hosting a Dataverse instance, so for the vast majority of users it will be unusable.

 Note the extra quotes.
-You can install the server version if you want to, but it’s useless without server access.
+You can install the server version even if you don’t have server access, but there’s no reason to.

 Upgrading